anbox-cloud/discourse-docs/ref/glossary.md

 <a name="anbox-streaming-sdk"></a>
 ### Anbox Streaming SDK

-An SDK that allows the development of custom streaming clients, using JavaScript or C/C++.
+An SDK that allows the development of custom streaming clients, using JavaScript.

 See [Anbox Streaming SDK](https://discourse.ubuntu.com/t/anbox-cloud-sdks/17844#streaming-sdk).